 Unfortunately, Korean is one of the most challenging languages for English speakers to master, so learning anything past the advanced beginner level requires a substantial commitment.
 That said, we expect our students to learn a few basics.
 This helps them become confident on the training floor and authoritative when talking about Taekwondo, whether inside or outside the dojang.

-I’ve noticed many of our students (and even instructors) struggling with a few terms that we use so frequently that it’s really noticeable.
-Here are the three most common errors that make me cringe every time I hear someone say the words, or in the middle case, see it in an email:
+I’ve noticed many of our students (and even instructors) struggling with a few terms that we use so frequently that it’s impossible not to notice.
+Here are the three most common errors that make me cringe every time:

 - mispronouncing Taekwondo

 If you train in our school, you’re probably the kind of person who likes to get things right.
 This post will help you be confident with the three terms above.

 Almost everyone in the US says the name of the Korean national martial art like this: “Tie Kwon Do.”
 Each syllable gets heavy emphasis: Tie.
 Kwon.
 Do.
 Here are three tips to sound more like a native Korean speaker when saying the name of the martial art you study.
 Tips are ranked from most important to least, and even if you just master the first one, it’ll be a big improvement:

 - Say the first syllable more like “tay” than “tie.”
 The Hangeul character 태 has two parts: ㅌ is the “T” sound in English, andㅐsounds like the “ay” in say, day, or pay.
 When romanized (approximated with Latin letters), the sound is usually spelled “ae” as a cue that you should pronounce it just like that.
 Think of the words alumnae, antennae, or ice cream sundae.